Marjoe Gortner: Career

 Gortner spent the remainder of his teenage years as an itinerant beatnik.

 In the late 1960s, Gortner experienced a crisis of conscience about his double life.
 He decided his performing talents might be put to use as an actor or singer.
 When approached by documentarians Howard Smith and Sarah Kernochan, he agreed to let their film crew follow him throughout 1971 on a final tour of revival meetings in California, Texas, and Michigan.

 Unknown to everyone involved – including, at one point, his father – he gave "backstage" interviews to the filmmakers between sermons and revivals, some including other preachers, explaining intimate details of how he and other ministers operated.
-The filmmakers also shot footage of him while counting the money he had collected during the day, later in his hotel room.
+The filmmakers also shot footage of him later in his hotel room while counting the money he had collected during the day.
 The resulting film, Marjoe, won the 1972 Academy Award for Best Documentary.

 Gortner capitalized on the success of the documentary.
 Oui magazine hired him to cover Millennium '73, a November 1973 festival headlined by the "boy guru" Guru Maharaj Ji.
 He cut an LP with Chelsea Records titled Bad, but Not Evil, named after his description of himself in the documentary.